-The online Bachelor in Psychology degree with a Forensic Psychology concentration provides students an introduction to the major areas of forensic psychology.
+The Bachelor's in Psychology degree: Forensic Psychology online provides students an introduction to the major areas of forensic psychology.
 The program provides opportunities for joint student-faculty research.

 The program prepares students to enroll in an appropriate graduate program.
 Most students prepare for careers as research psychologists, laboratory managers, mental health counselors, social and human services workers, speech-language pathologists, or clinical psychologists after graduate training.

 The online degree program covers experimental psychology, mental health law, forensic assessment and correctional psychology.
 Offering accelerated 8 week courses beginning every 6 weeks, online students have the full benefits of on-campus students, including access to career services and tutoring resources.

 Credit requirements: 120 hours

 - Social Psychology

 - Forensic Psychology

 Accreditation: EKU has accreditation from the Southern Association of Colleges and Schools.